-Students who find it necessary to withdraw from Lewis & Clark must initiate a formal withdrawal by supplying required documentation and completing a withdrawal form.
-Instructions and the withdrawal form are available online on the graduate registrar's web page.
+Students who find it necessary to withdraw from Lewis & Clark must initiate a formal withdrawal by completing the online withdrawal form (https://graduate.lclark.edu/offices/registrar/forms\and\resources/withdraw/) found on the graduate registrar's web page.
 Withdrawing from the college may affect tuition charges and financial aid eligibility.
-Please refer to Billing and Payment Standards and Financial Assistance sections of the catalog.
+Please refer to Billing and Payment Standards (p.
+185) and Financial Assistance (p.
+187) sections of the catalog.